neondatabase/website/content/docs/reference/pgvector.md

 ---
-title: Supported PostgreSQL Extensions
+title: The pgvector extension
-subtitle:
+subtitle: Learn how to use the pgvector extension for embeddings and vector similarity
 enableTableOfContents: true
 ---